jaredly/jerd/docs/Roadmap.md

 - [ ] fix pinning. make it work with proposed and sliders and such.

-- [ ] ok so somewhere we're not handling unique++ right.
+- [ ] ok so somewhere we're not handling unique++ right. because the unique isn't ... ... .. at what point

 - [x] ugh ok fix the currently failing tests.
 - [x] enums needs to be able to declare inline records, pleeease